fern-api/fern/packages/docs/docs/tutorial.md

 fern init
 ```

-In your terminal, you'll see `?
-What's the name of your organization?`.
-Here we'll write `imdb`.
+When it asks you for the name of your organization, enter `imdb`.

-Navigate to `api.yml` and change name `imdb-api`.

 This will add the following: